 - Help with cleaning and other jobs around the house to decrease these responsibilities.

 - Find breastfeeding friendly meeting places.

-SMS4dads Receive free text messages sent straight to your phone – with tips, information and links to other services to help fathers understand and connect with their baby and support their partner.
+Dads can sign up to SMS4dads and receive free text messages sent straight to their phone containing tips, information and links to other services to help fathers understand and connect with their baby and support their partner.

 Grandparents play an important part in the encouragement and support of breastfeeding.
 More information for grandparents can be found here.